Linear Algebra

 print(W)

-Building on the insight from the example above, consider the more general concept of projection onto a subspace.
+Building on the insight from the previous example, we now extend the concept of projection to a subspace.

 import numpy as np